Digital inclusion in Australia

 About Digital Inclusion in Australia

 The internet has transformed almost every aspect of our lives.
-But for the 3 million Australians who are still not online, the education, health, social and financial benefits of being connected remain out of reach.
+But for the more than 2.5 million Australians who are still not online, the education, health, social and financial benefits of being connected remain out of reach.
 And we know that digital disadvantage coincides with other forms of social and economic disadvantage, so those that can potentially benefit most from being connected are at greater risk of being left behind.

 Digital inclusion is recognised as one of the key social justice challenges facing policy makers and communities worldwide.
 Digital inclusion is not just about computers, the internet or even technology.
 It is about using technology as a channel to improve skills, to enhance quality of life, to drive education and to promote economic wellbeing across all elements of society.
 Digital inclusion is really about social inclusion.